dojo/dojo.io/site/source/cookbook/rendering/get-rendered-dimensions-element.md

 ## Additional resources

-The [Dojo 2 Meta Configuration](https://github.com/dojo/widget-core#meta-configuration) documentation offers extra information on meta configuration.
+See the [Dojo 2 Meta Configuration](https://github.com/dojo/widget-core#meta-configuration) documentation for more information